 First, the trier of fact must determine if the individual is working and if the work is substantial gainful activity.
 20 CFR 416.920(b).
-In this case, claimant is not working.
-Therefore, claimant may not be disqualified for MA at this step in the sequential evaluation process.
+In this case, claimant was not working from October of 2009 through January of 2010.
+Therefore, for that period of time, claimant may not be disqualified for MA in the first step in the sequential evaluation process.